The next recession won’t be so bad. That’s it, that’s the prediction. But first…

 I took note of it because 2019 has been the year when the public has been on high alert about the dreaded yield curve inversion (public: “I don’t know WTF that thing is, but it sure does sound bad!”) and now we are served up an economic egghead who created quite a bearish stir about gold a few years ago.

 Granted, the article portrays Harvey as something of the father of the yield curve, so maybe he knows what he’s talking about.
 He’s a professor, after all.

 Harvey’s three-decade old dissertation on the yield curve’s predictive powers has continued to draw attention in financial markets, especially after short-term yields popped above long-term yields earlier this year.
 The bond-market phenomenon raised fears that the U.S.’s record expansion would finally come to an end.

 Okay, the post is going too long.
 You can read the whole article if you’d like.
 But the bottom line on the yield curve is not this year’s inversion.
 The bottom line is that when the real steepening comes about things are going to change.
 If the change is deflationary there would be pain far and wide.
 If it is inflationary, there could be pleasure in certain areas and pain in others.

-Subscribe to NFTRH Premium (monthly at USD $35.00 or a discounted yearly at USD $365.00) for an in-depth weekly market report, interim market updates and NFTRH+ chart and trade setup ideas.
+Subscribe to NFTRH Premium for an in-depth weekly market report, interim market updates and NFTRH+ chart and trade setup ideas.
 You can also keep up to date with actionable public content at NFTRH.com by using the email form on the right sidebar and get even more by joining our free eLetter.
 Follow via Twitter @NFTRHgt or StockTwits.